mohitpai/journey-optimizer.en/help/using/in-app/create-in-app.md

 >[!TAB Add an In-app message to a journey]

+To add an In-app message in a journey, follow these steps:

 1. Open your journey, then drag and drop an **[!UICONTROL In-app]** activity from the **[!UICONTROL Actions]** section of the palette.

     When a profile reaches the end of their journey, any in-app messages displayed to them will automatically expire.
 For that reason, a Wait activity is automatically added after your In-app activity to ensure proper timing.